IMPORTANT: CANADA POST STRIKE — YOU CAN QUICKLY PAY YOUR INVOICE ONLINE.

 Dental Regeneration

-Dental treatments are a matter of trust: our experience and expertise is something you can rely on.
+Our experience and expertise are something you can rely on.

-• Geistlich products are high quality Swiss biomaterials.
+• Geistlich products are high-quality Swiss biomaterials.

-The safety has been assessed by international and national regulatory bodies.
+Their safety has been assessed by international and national regulatory bodies.

 What happens after tooth removal?